Exposure to chemical substances by work situation .

 Access to the INRS website ; read the legal notice.

-This tool contains approximately 800,000 results of breathing zone and ambient samples of chemical substances used in the workplace.
+This tool contains over 800,000 results of breathing zone and ambient samples of chemical substances and biological agents in the workplace.
 It is aimed towards anyone wishing to get information on these exposures.

-This goal of this tool is to assist in evaluating risks associated with exposures to chemical substances in the workplace and is updated yearly.
+This aim of this tool is to assist in evaluating risks associated with exposures to chemical substances and biological agents in the workplace and is updated yearly.

-The results provided in the tool originate from measurements conducted since 1987 by the interregional chemical laboratories (''Laboratoires Interrégionaux de Chimie'', or LIC) of the French regional insurance funds for occupational diseases and by the INRS research laboratories.
-They concern air sampling results for approximately 430 chemical substances across different families (volatile or semi-volatile organic compounds, aerosols, crystalline silica, metals, acids, bases, polycyclic aromatic compounds, isocyanates, fibres other than asbestos, etc.) measured using standardized collection and analytical methods common to LICs and the INRS listed in the Métropol database.
+The results provided in the tool originate from measurements conducted since 1987 by the chemical and biocontaminant laboratories of the French regional insurance funds for occupational diseases and by the INRS research laboratories.
+They concern air sampling results for appromiatively 430 chemical and biological agents across different families (volatile or semi-volatile organic compounds, aerosols, crystalline silica, metals, acids, bases, polycyclic aromatic compounds, isocyanates, bacteria, molds, toxins, fibres other than asbestos, etc.) measured using standardized collection and analytical methods common to all laboratories listed in the Métropol database.

-Queries can be made directly online by describing a work situation or by selecting a chemical substance.
+Queries can be made directly online by describing a work situation or by selecting a chemical substance or biological agent.
 It is also possible to import a map from other tools developed and maintained by the INRS such as Seirich or Altrex Chimie...
 Users are responsible for the saving and archiving of data files and queries, as only the functions used to calculate descriptive results are online.
 The tool produces reports containing statistical analyses, figures, and descriptive tables.
+For more information: tool 110 tutorial in French.

 The statistical procedures used in the tool follow those commonly used in the field of occupational exposure assessment and follow the guidelines documented in the Métropol database.

-All results provided by this tool represent statistical estimates that require careful analysis and interpretation to derive conclusions that are both useful and applicable to the prevention of health risks associated with exposures to chemical agents.
+All results provided by this tool represent statistical estimates that require careful analysis and interpretation to derive conclusions that are both useful and applicable to the prevention of occupational chemical and biological risks.
 End users are the sole persons responsible for the final use of the results provided by the tool, which represent one out of several steps in the management and prevention of occupational risks.

 The measurement data originate from exposure assessment activities conducted by the interregional chemical laboratories of the French regional insurance funds for occupational diseases and by the INRS research laboratories.
 As such, these results may reflect specific exposure circumstances and may not in all cases be representative of average exposures within a given industrial sector.